My blog I've ignored for 2 years while attending the Brandcenter

 It seemed like forever.
 But during this waiting period, I had the great idea of starting this blog to get into the habit of writing.

 When I received the email congratulating me on getting in a wave of relief rushed through me.
 I smiled at my phone as I read and reread the email.
 I began to text my wife.
 I promised her that I would tell her the moment I heard.

-It started out as a restlessness.
+It started out as restlessness.
 It felt like my fingers and toes were falling asleep.
 This anxiousness evolved into a voice.
 It was a quiet questioning voice just above a whisper.
-It would appear like a puff of smoke and float around me.
-Circling me.
+It would appear like a puff of smoke and float around me, circling me.
 Barely holding its form while riding an invisible current of self-doubt.
-I wanted to wave it away but it would dissipate before I could lift my arm then another would appear.
+I wanted to wave it away, but it would dissipate before I could lift my arm then another would appear.

 This voice was never loud.
 It didn’t need to shout.
-Instead it relied on intimacy.
-It knew exactly what to say to me because it was my voice that I was hearing.
+Instead, it relied on intimacy.
+The voice knew what to say to me because it was my voice that I was hearing.